Additivity and Fiber Sequences for Combinatorial K-Theory: The Additivity Theorem

 The purpose of this section is to show that our $K$-theory construction satisfies the Additivity Theorem.
-Aside from being a fundamental result that any $K$-theory machinery is expected to satisfy, it will be useful in the next sections when we establish the Fibration Theorem and discuss a version of the Gillet--Waldhausen Theorem.
+Aside from being a fundamental result that any $K$-theory machinery is expected to satisfy, it will be useful in the next section when we establish our version of the Fibration Theorem.

 In order to state the Additivity Theorem, we define extension categories in our setting.